-There is a possibility of losing consciousness while in the spiral dive.
-Never make a spiral with more than 16-18m/s
+There is a possibility of losing consciousness while in a spiral dive.
+Never make a spiral with more than -16 to -18m/s vertical speed.

-- sinking speed. - In fast spirals it may be necessary to apply the outer brake to begin exiting the spiral dive. - If practicing the spiral dive low, a pilot may not have enough altitude or time to safely exit this manoeuvre.
+- In fast spirals it may be necessary to apply the outer brake to begin exiting the spiral dive. - If practicing the spiral dive low, a pilot may not have enough altitude or time to safely exit this manoeuvre.